felias-fogg/RescueAVR/docs/manual.md

 ### Appendix A: Supported MCUs

 The sketch works with all currently available *classic* AVR chips (i.e., mainly those that can be programmed using ISP) and a few obsolete ones.
 Here is the list of supported MCUs (currently 131).
 The **bold** ones can be programmed using the RescueAVR shield by plugging the chip with a DIP footprint into one of the shield IC sockets.
-I have tested the ones in *italics*.
+I have tested the *italics* ones.

 - AT90CAN32, AT90CAN64, AT90CAN128
 - AT90PWM1, AT90PWM2B, AT90PWM3B